PietroMarrone01/Food-Recovery/README.md

-# How to Run the application"
+# How to Run the application